Electroless Nickel Plating

 Alloy

-A solid compound consisting of two or more metals fused together.
+A solid mixture of two or more metals fused together.

 Anode

-A positively-charged conductor that attracts nearby free electrons.
-Anodes are a uniformity factor for the electroplating process, but not electroless plating.
+A positively charged conductor that attracts free electrons.
+Anodes are important for electroplating but not for electroless plating.

 Base Metal